lkodinsson/MARS/Basic/PHB.md

 Some abilities or effects may require you to maintain *concentration*.
 Concentration can only be used to maintain a single ability or effect at a time.
 If at any point you are required to maintain concentration on multiple effects at once, you must choose one to maintain and the rest to lose.
 In a way concentration acts like a limited resource, but you never lose the ability to concentrate by spending it.

-Concetration also requires an active and conscious mind.
+Concentration requires an active and conscious mind.
 If at any point you become unconscious, you automatically lose your concentration.
 If you become stunned, you may make a willpower check against the difficulty to cast that spell.
 If successful, the spell is maintained.

 # Maneuvers